 In the 2015 National Student Survey, students studying marketing courses at UCLan scored academic support, assessment and feedback, personal development and access to learning resources very highly.

-Your first year contains a critical overview of various contextual elements of Business such as economics, finance, business law and human resource management.
+The course contains a critical overview of various contextual elements of Business such as economics, finance, business law and human resource management.
 You also look at the principle concepts of marketing and at human behaviour in marketing.
-During Years 2 and 3 you will focus upon the economic environment and strategic business practice while options pursue an analysis of globalisation and human resource implications.
+You will focus upon the economic environment and strategic business practice while options pursue an analysis of globalisation and human resource implications.
 Throughout, the emphasis is upon critical awareness and the development of relevant business skills.
 You also study the management aspects of marketing and can choose to study further into buyer behaviour, integrated marketing communications and marketing research.
 In the final year of the course students move on to study marketing strategy and can choose from options in advertising, retailing, services marketing and international marketing.
 We also open up choice to a much wider range of options from the Single Honours Marketing programme, subject to individual timetabling.

 The Business School's state-of-the-art Greenbank and Brook buildings are in the middle of the campus offering a comprehensive range of study, learning and social facilities.